Shanty Cliff Rock Climbing

 - Shantytown and Gunky Route area with many roofs and orange colored rock

 - Two 100 foot walls nearly facing each other (on right is Little Gem Diner, left is Hard Times)

 - Main Face (Left End) low roofs (also called The Raven's Nest)

 - Long, low roof 6 feet high with a short slab section just above

 Past this last wall the trail continues up and then right.
 You can walk off nearly all the climbs here.
 Which exit/ramp you choose will depend on where you are on the cliff.
 At the top of the dike walkoff climber's left.
 Middle and lower sections use the third class ramp right of Little Gem Diner area.
 Can also rappel most routes.

 Shanty offers top roping, trad, and sport climbing from easy 5.2 up to 5.11 .
 Rock is good quality and routes are generally easy to follow.
 Routes are mostly trad, a few mixed (trad and bolts), and some sport.
 Bolting is done only where no protection is available in tradiitonal Adirondack ethic.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Shanty Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Shanty Cliff: